 Science suggests that even those who are not motivated to change at first can eventually become engaged in a continuing treatment process, suggesting it is a myth that treatment has to be voluntary to work.
 More information can be found in the Principles of Drug Abuse Treatment for Criminal Justice Populations: A Research-Based Guide.

-NIDA funded scientists are actively seeking solutions through the NIH HEAL (Helping the End Addiction Lone-Term) initiative.
+NIDA funded scientists are actively seeking solutions through the NIH HEAL (Helping to End Addiction Long-Term) initiative.
 In addition, to support those who work with juveniles and adults within the court system, including judges, counselors, social workers, case workers, and others, NIDA has created materials and has identified other helpful resources that can be used in educating offenders and those who work with them about the science related to drug use, misuse, and addiction.

 - Drugs & the Brain Wallet Card

 - The Science of Drug Use - Discussion Points

 - Family Resource Center

 - There are high rates of substance use within the criminal justice system.

 - 85% of the prison population has an active substance use disorder or were incarcerated for a crime involving drugs or drug use.

 - Inmates with opioid use disorder are at a higher risk for overdose following release from incarceration.